budh333/UnSilence_VOC/README.md

 <img src="images/propernames_place.png" width=7.5% height=7.5%> <img src="images/place.png" width=60% height=60%>

 ### Organization
 Organizations refer to companies, schools, universities but also the branches of the church.
 In case the proper name of the organization is mentioned, that is annotated as well.

-Organizations have an attribute: **beneficiary** depending on whether the testator decides to leave money to the organization.
+Organizations have an attribute: **beneficiary** with values "yes" and "no" depending on whether the testator decides an organization to be a beneficiary.

 Consider this frequent example: